Paul Brodeur

-Paul Brodeur (born May 16, 1931) is an American investigative science writer and author, whose writings have appeared in The New Yorker, where he began as a staff writer in 1958.
-He lives on Cape Cod.
+Paul Adrian Brodeur Jr. (May 16, 1931 – August 2, 2023) was an American investigative science writer and author, whose writings have appeared in The New Yorker, where he began as a staff writer in 1958.
+He lived on Cape Cod.
 For nearly two decades he researched and wrote about the health hazards of asbestos.
-He has also written about the dangers of household detergents, the depletion of the ozone layer, microwave radiation and electromagnetic fields from power lines.
+He also wrote about the dangers of household detergents, the depletion of the ozone layer, microwave radiation and electromagnetic fields from power lines.

+Early life and education

+Paul Brodeur born in Boston on May 16, 1931.
+He was raised in Arlington, Massachusetts.
+His mother was a teacher and his father was an orthodontist and sculptor.

+He graduated from Phillips Academy in 1949 and Harvard College in 1953.